U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The Collection editor page allows users to create collections, which group explorations together.
 The collection editor page can only be accessed by users with the "collection editor" role.

-1. Log in as a super-admin and change your user's role to "collection editor"
+1. Log in as a super-admin and change your user's role to "collection editor."

-2. Navigate to the splash page (http://localhost:8181/splash)
+2. Navigate to the splash page (http://localhost:8181/splash).

-3. Click on the "Create" button in the top navigation bar
+3. Click on the "Create" button in the top navigation bar.

    ![Create Button](https://user-images.githubusercontent.com/16653571/41504441-a7f60512-720c-11e8-85c2-8fee5f55a42c.png)

-4. Select "Create Collection"
+4. Select "Create Collection."

    ![CREATE COLLECTION button](https://user-images.githubusercontent.com/16653571/41504483-d946fd3c-720d-11e8-997d-943cd8703e57.png)